 What is stripping?

 Hand stripping is when the dead hair is pulled out, instead of cut, in grooming.
 This technique simulates the way the coat was pulled out by thorny bushes in their native countryside while in the process of doing their jobs.
 As it grows back in, the Scottie's outer coat will have a hard, wiry texture.
 Hand stripping can get expensive, so many people take courses on how to groom their Scotties.
-A great reference is the new 2010 STCA Grooming Manual.
-This manual is available in the Shoppe and provides information on how to groom both show and pet Scotties.
+A great reference is the new 2010 STCA Grooming Manual and accompanying video.
+This manual is available in the Boutique and provides information on how to groom both show and pet Scotties.

 Should the tail be docked?

 The tail of the Scottish Terrier should NEVER be docked.
 A Scottie tail should be up and groomed into a carrot shape (not a flag).
 Likewise, Scottie ears are NEVER cropped.

 The Scottie is an active breed will benifit from regular execise.
 The short legs don’t make for good a jogging partner, but they are ideal walking companions.
 Scotties also love to lounge on the backs of couches and in front of windows to observe the world by the hour.
 Scotties love 'looking down on the world' and will often seek out perches.

 At what age can I take the dog home with me?

 The STCA recommends that puppies not be sold prior to 10 weeks of age.
 During these formative weeks the Scottie puppy learns important skills from being around its mother and siblings.

 Do Scotties need a fenced yard?

 Yes.Scotties have a very strong hunting instinct and will chase anything they consider prey.
 For that reason, they should be safely confined to a fenced area or on a leash at all times.
 They should never be tied or chained unattended, as they can get into trouble or be harmed.